Skoda Octavia review – the most practical family hatchback

 While there was once a plug-in hybrid version of the Octavia hatchback, this has long since been discontinued.
 If you want a plug-in hybrid Skoda you’ll now have to go for the Skoda Superb Estate or Skoda Kodiaq, while the Enyaq EV caters for those after an all-electric option – all three of those models will appeal more to company car buyers given their low (or zero in the case of the Enyaq) CO2 emissions putting them into low Benefit-in-Kind (BiK) tax brackets.

-While the Octavia’s increased size used to come at the cost of quality and refinement, that’s no longer the case.
+The Octavia’s increased size used to come at the cost of quality and refinement, but that’s no longer the case.
 While the price gap between the two has shrunk, buyers are now also much more likely to weigh up the Octavia and Golf on their respective merits, rather than settling for any compromises with the Skoda.
 Indeed, anyone sitting in the back of the Octavia should enjoy its class-leading legroom, and its 600-litre boot beats those of cars from the class above.

 Passengers in the front seats have never had it so good in an Octavia, especially so far as technology is concerned.
 There's been a push within the Volkswagen Group to make its latest interiors ‘digital’, so gauges and most physical buttons have been replaced with displays, touch-sensitive controls and improved voice recognition.